Overview

 Tree Map

-• Dimensions: Set the Department column as the primary dimension and Building_Type as the secondary dimension to categorize the data.
+as the secondary dimension to categorize the data. - Metric: Use

 In the Customize section, you can adjust the color scheme and other visual settings to enhance the chart's appearance.